 After all of Ahran's and Leslie's drama, in and out of the show, in episode 7 they were paired together by Courtney and created a delicious surf-and-turf dish, without bickering or even disagreeing with each other once, resulting in them hugging each other and Ahran saying that she'd love to work with Leslie again as they went up to the balcony, safe from elimination.
 Two episodes later, when Ahran wins an elimination test and becomes a team captain, Leslie is seen applauding her with a huge smile on his face.

 The fact that Leslie publicly supports Ahran, and leaves nice comments on her Facebook page.

-In the first elimination challenge of the second US season of Master Chef Junior, the young contestants must cook chicken.
+In the first elimination challenge of the second season, the young contestants must cook chicken.
 One of the contestants, Isabella, ends up with undercooked chicken that cannot be eaten, and when returning to her station, she cannot help but cry because she knows she will be eliminated.
 At this point, every single one of the other contestants gather around her to show her their support.

 Masterchef Asia, Season 1, Episode 9: Before the challenge, each of the contestants is given a dish at random which they must replicate.
 A problem arises when Jasbir and Priya, who are both Hindus, receive dishes with beef in them, hence, they cannot taste them as they cook.
 Sandrian and Blanche, who received dishes without any beef in them, were asked by the judges if they were willing to swap dishes with either Jasbir or Priya.
 Blanche obliges, swapping with a grateful Jasbir, even though it costs her later, when she ends up in the bottom three (but survives elimination).
 (Incidentally, in a case of Laser-Guided Karma, Sandrian, who refused to swap dishes, made the worst dish and was eliminated.)